Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors

-Note that the Lorenz system (\ref{eq:intro:0}) does not satify condition (C3') at classical parameter values, while the Morioka-Shimizu system (\ref{eq:intro:1}) does satisfies this condition for the set of parameter values for which a proof of the existence of Lorenz attractor is obtained in \citep{ctz}.
-Therefore, Theorem \ref{thm4} is applicable to time-periodic peryturbations of the Lorenz attractor in the Lorenz system, and a stronger Theorem \ref{thm3} is applicable to the periodically perturbed Lorenz attractor in the Morioka-Shimizu system.
+Note that the Lorenz system (\ref{eq:intro:0}) does not satisfy condition (C4$^\prime$) at classical parameter values, while the Morioka-Shimizu system (\ref{eq:intro:1}) fulfils this condition for the set of parameter values for which a proof of the existence of Lorenz attractor is obtained in \citep{ctz17}.
+Therefore, Theorem \ref{thm4} is applicable to time-periodic perturbations of the Lorenz attractor in the Lorenz system, and the stronger Theorem \ref{thm3} is applicable to the periodic perturbation of the Lorenz attractor in the Morioka-Shimizu system.

 The rest of this paper is organised as follows.
 In Section \ref{sec:returnmap} we describe the dynamics near $O$ and define the first return map.
-In Section \ref{sec:preperturb} we introduce some perturbations which give us a homoclinic tangency with some special properties required to create heterodimensional cycles.
+In Section \ref{sec:preperturb} we make perturbations which give us a homoclinic tangency with some special properties required to create heterodimensional cycles.
 Next, we give in Section \ref{sec:index2} the condition for having a periodic point of index 2.
-Finally, with all this preparation, we prove Theorems \ref{thm1} and \ref{thm2} in Section \ref{sec:proofofthm}.
+A formula for leaves of the strong-stable foliation $\mathcal{F}^s$ is derived in Section \ref{sec:cones}.
+Finally, with all the preparation, we prove Theorems \ref{thm1} and \ref{thm2} in Section \ref{sec:proofofthm}.